 |Photo Courtesy Of JWF|

-In this episode (spoiler alert), there's a scene where Carrie meets up with Mr Big for lunch in Central Park, and ends up falling into a pond, after avoiding (upon prior advice from Miranda) a courteous kiss from her estranged lover.
+Do you guys remember the season three finale, titled "Cock A Doodle Do"?
+A link here, incase you forgot, or missed it.
+In this episode (spoiler alert), there's a scene where Carrie meets up with Mr Big for lunch in Central Park and later ends up falling into a pond after avoiding (upon prior advice from Miranda) a courteous kiss from her estranged lover.
 Carrie is wearing a powder pink Richard Tyler dress.
-And don't get me wrong, the dress is cute, alright?
-But compared to the outfit she ends up wearing after showering at Big's apartment to get her mishap out of her hair; the pink dress might as well have stayed in the pond with the ducks and what not.
-Really, in Mafioso lingo: The pink dress should sleep with the fish.
+Don't get me wrong the dress is cute and all.
+But compared to the outfit she ends up wearing after showering at Big's apartment to get the mishap out her hair, the dress might as well have slept with the fish because the white shirt paired with a black belt and heels, slays.
+All courtesy of Big.

 Fashion aside, what I really enjoy about the episode is the play on our perceptions of gender roles.
 There are several hilarious scenes, some (major spoiler alert) including chicks with...hmm, how do I put this delicately?
 Allow me to rephrase: There are several hilarious scenes including T-girls.
 They're fabulous and funny.
 Although I have to interject that some of their ensembles deserve less than stellar reviews.
 If you guys want to bend it, why not take a cue from David Beckham?

 Moving on from our sex addiction.
 The perk about men's fashion is that it's affordable to shop.
 All you need is a male relative or friend and you're basically set for life.